Woodmere Cemetery

 Woodmere Cemetery is at West Fort Street and Woodmere Avenue in Detroit, Michigan, in the neighborhood of Springwells Village in what was originally the township of Springwells.
-Woodmere Cemetery is operated by the Midwest Memorial Group.
+Woodmere Cemetery is owned and operated by Everstory Partners as of December 2023.

 History

 The Woodmere Cemetery Association was organized on July 8, 1867, by a group of prominent Detroit businessmen who purchased approximately 250 acres to establish a rural cemetery for the city of Detroit.
 Woodmere's layout was designed by Adolph Strauch, who also designed Spring Grove Cemetery in Cincinnati, Ohio.
 Construction began in 1868 and the cemetery was dedicated on July 14, 1869.

 The first burials occurred prior to the cemetery's official opening.
 The first burial was for Anna Maria Schwartz, who was buried in Section C in November 1868.
 She was soon joined by approximately 2,000 removals from Detroit's City Cemetery that were reburied at Woodmere.
 In addition to these burials, the city of Detroit also contracted for approximately five acres for the burial of the city's poor.
 Section C is the cemetery's oldest section and where the large Elks' Rest monument can be found.
 Once Section C was filled, Woodmere ended its contract with the city to bury the city's poor.